 Soon it will be Christmas day”

-Those are the lyrics of the song, but the singer must have lost the place in the song and so the first two lines of the second stanza were lacking lyrics.
-While the singer searched feverishly through the lyric sheet, finally the spot was found and the vocal burst into the microphone:
+Those are the lyrics of the song, but the singer must have lost the place in the song, and so the first two lines of the second stanza lacked lyrics.
+While the singer searched feverishly through the lyric sheet, finally, the spot was found, and the vocal burst into the microphone:

 This is Santa’s big scene!
 And above all this bustle you’ll hear…

 I don’t know why, but the lyrical slip caused a legitimate twitch in my soul.

 I think I cringed because the blunder revealed a true reality for many of us concerning Christmas.